 The former Bournemouth, Christchurch and Poole Borough Councils have merged to form the other.
 View their website.

-Whilst work is being progressed on a new local plan for Dorset, the adopted local plans will still apply to the areas they covered previously.
-Find out which Local Plan applies to your area.
+Whilst work is being progressed on a new local plan for Dorset, the existing planning policy documents will still apply to the areas they covered previously.

 There are also separate minerals plans and waste plans covering Dorset, Bournemouth and Poole.